Do we have to come together?

 - 'I don't want some stranger telling me what to do".

-- 'We can sort this ourselves; I'm not going to share our private stuff!"
+- 'We can sort this out; I'm not going to share private stuff!"

 I find the reluctant client is often very surprised.
 They say that the experience was better than expected and actually had felt useful.
 Furthermore, they often find they are astonished by how much they said - as are you!